Chapter 2: A Scenery of Life

 “Get out of my face and my way, you smelly little crotch-biter!
 I don't have time for your barbed tongue today.”

-Radus' smile widened like a predator catching scent of fresh prey.
+Radus' smile widened like a predator catching scent of easy prey.

 “Oh?
 And why is that, I wonder?”
 Radus stepped back a little, tapped an index finger between his brows, and frowned.
 “Why is our dear brother, so unaffected, so naturally carefree, flapping around like a headless bird?”

 Rraos made to sidestep Radus, but the younger brother moved too.
-Always a little beyond reach.
-Still blocking his path.
+Still a little beyond reach; still blocking the path.

-Rraos would have ordinarily brushed him aside, but something about Radus’ behaviour – his abnormal persistence, his barely tamed glee – gave Rraos a pause.
+Rraos would have ordinarily brushed him aside, but Radus’ behaviour – his abnormal persistence, his barely tamed glee – gave Rraos a pause.
 Radus did not miss this chance.

 “Could it be, dear brother, that you did something…. irreversible?
 Is that why you're in a hurry?”
-His voice lilted in mock-innocence as he took another measured step back.
+The younger Arroxath’s voice lilted in mock-innocence as he took another measured step back.
 “Is that why Z’xalorr decided to rat you out?”

 Rraos lunged.
-He would have had Radus down on the ground by his throat had his brother not made his measured retreat.
+He would have had Radus down on the ground by his throat, but his brother had constantly made sure to remain out of reach.

-Rraos nearly flew into a fit of rage again, but his anger fizzled out, leaving behind a sickening sense of fear and betrayal.
-It was relatively easy, even a little fun, to entertain thoughts of betrayal against oneself.
-But to have it really thrown unceremoniously into one’s face was a world-shattering horror no amount of prior contemplation could prepare anyone for.
+Rraos nearly flew into a fit of rage again, but his anger fizzled out, leaving behind a sickening sense of dread and hurt.
+It was relatively easy, a little fun even, to entertain thoughts of betrayal against oneself.
+But to have it thrown unceremoniously into one’s face as a reality was a world-shattering horror no amount of prior contemplation could prepare anyone for.

 Somewhere behind him, Rraos may have heard his dear little sister, Xilasya[5], call out his name.
 Maybe she was delighted by his visit.
 Rraos might even have heard Radus throw a few more verbal jabs.
 He was a poisonous little thing, after all.
 But none of them mattered.
 None of them were heard.
 The only sound he could hear was the pounding noise of blood in his ears as he thundered up the staircase of the main building.
 He needed to get to his mother’s office.
 Immediately.

-His mother waved a finger, and the pressure of being held down vanished.
-Rraos did not get up.
-His mask had been knocked away during the scuffle, but he didn’t care.
-He wanted answers.
+The tall Arroxath matriarch waved a finger, and the pressure of being held down vanished.
+Rraos neither not get up nor retrieved his mask that had been knocked away during the scuffle.
+All he wanted now was answers.

 Rraos felt nauseous.
-He wished he could bury this place with money.
-Even so, he sat up.
+He wished he could bury this place with money and be done with it.
+Even so, he had to sit up.

 At first, his mother only stared, silent as a grave.
 Then, she sighed and seemed to shrink.

-“Your desires are too strong, Rraos.”
+“You are so difficult, Rraos.”
 His mother's voice, so unshakable moments before, now sounded a little frail.

-“What should I do about you, son?”
+“What can I do about you, son?”
 She continued to speak to him.
 “You’ve always been such a free-spirited child.
-When would you ever be satisfied?”
+What would you ever be satisfied with?”

-Rraos’ mother walked up to her son and crouched down before him.
+Rrianxi walked up to her son and crouched down before him.
 Her crimson eyes locked into his own, and he saw in them something unexpected.
-Pity.
+He saw pity.

 “You caused some losses for us, and I let it go.
 You abandoned your education, and I overlooked it.
 You caused people grief, and I tried my best to mend what I could.
 I understood.”

-She rose again, turning away, walking to a window.
-Still speaking.
+She rose again, turned away, walked up to a window.
+All the while, she was still speaking.

 “We are the Arroxatha.
 We are born with power in our blood and responsibilities upon our shoulders.
-After the Dosiloth, we are one of the four rulers of the Moyegan.
+After the Dosiloth[9], we are one of the four rulers of the Moyegan.
 Even the Dosiloth is so often chosen from among our family!
-Dosiloth!
-The highest standing in our sy’vethrron!
-There is immense pressure upon us.
-Endless expectations.
-We train our body with discipline; the mind we sharpen with knowledge.
-Above all, Mayyux guides us through everything.
-All of it unceasing.
-Constant.
-This is the environment we grow strong in.”
+The Dosiloth!
+The person with the highest standing in our sy’vethrron[10]!
+How could there not be pressure upon us?
+And endless expectations?
+Not in vain do we train our body with discipline, our mind we sharpen with knowledge.
+Above it all, Mayyux always guides us through everything.
+That is how we are strong.”

 “I know you reject this path, Rraos.
 I understand that.
-I never knew how you wished to grow strong; still I knew you yearned for more.
-For you, I provided all I could.”
+Even when I never knew what path you wanted to walk, I was supportive of you.
+I provided all I could.”

-She meaningfully paused, eyes meeting with Z’xalor before she looked back at him.
-“Tell me then, son.
-Why did you believe your way to strength would be to turn back on the family?”
+“Tell me then, son,” Rrianxi continued, her voice suddenly growing cold, “why did you believe your way to strength would be to turn back on the family?”

 “What were you conspiring with that country boy?
-Whose hand have you grasped?”
+Whose hand have you clasped behind my back?”

 “Mother, I –!”

-His words were cut off almost immediately.
 “I will hear nothing more from you.
 You are my son, my only weakness.
 You lied to me countless times; I chose to believe you each time.
-But now I cannot listen.
+A knowing fool I was.
+But I cannot listen anymore.
+I cannot protect you as my son.
 Not when I don’t know what is at stake.”

-Rrianxi shattered all hopes of Rraos.
+Rraos opened his mouth again to protest, but Rrianxi mercilessly shattered all his hopes.
 “The Questioner will hear you.”

-Rraos wanted to curse and shout.
 He wanted to rage and break things.
 He wanted to wrestle his mother, knowing he stood no chance, just so he could be heard.
+But he wasn’t allowed.

 “Take him away, Z’xalorr.”